midibox/mios32/apps/tutorials/016_aout/README.txt

 by opening the MIOS Terminal.
 Whenever a Note is received, the new content of the Notestack will be send to the terminal as plain text messages.

-The Board LED should turn on so long a key is pressed on your keyboard.
+The Board LED should turn on as long as a key is pressed on your keyboard.
 It should turn off once no key is played anymore.